389ds/389ds.github.io/docs/389ds/design/security-audit-log-design.md

 ## CLI security-report ?

 **After talking with William, he suggested we let tooling like Splunk handle the reporting, so perhaps we can just provide a simple report based on generic stats of the security log, like logconv.pl ???
-If we wanto to do it all ourselves then we can do reports like the ones below...**
+If we want to do it all ourselves then we can do reports like the ones below...**

 Add this to dsctl or a new tool?
 Maybe a new log tool for security and access log (logconv.pl replacement) to parse the logs for the customers and generate meaningful reports.